DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Introduction

 \section{Introduction}

-Time series forecasting is a cornerstone of modern machine learning and has applications in a broad range of domains, such as operational processes~\citep{salinas2020DeepAR}, energy~\citep{lai2018Modeling}, and transportation~\citep{salinas2019Highdimensional}.
-In recent years, models based on deep neural networks have shown particularly impressive results ~\citep{rasul2021Multivariate,rangapuram2018Deep,salinas2019Highdimensional,salinas2020DeepAR} and demonstrated the effectiveness of deep feature and latent state representations.
+Time series forecasting is a cornerstone of modern machine learning and has applications in a broad range of domains, such as operational processes~\citep{salinas2020DeepAR}, energy~\citep{lai2018Modeling}, and transportation~\citep{salinas2019high-dimensional}.
+In recent years, models based on deep neural networks have shown particularly impressive results ~\citep{rangapuram2018Deep,salinas2019high-dimensional,salinas2020DeepAR,rasul2021multivariate} and demonstrated the effectiveness of deep feature and latent state representations.

-Despite this exciting progress, current time series forecasting methods often make the implicit assumption that training and test data follow the same distribution.
-In real-world applications this assumption is often violated, which is known as \emph{non-stationarity} and poses serious practical challenges to a model's robustness and predictive power.
-The statistics literature contains several related concepts of (non-)stationarity for time series, with weak and strong stationarity being the most widely used ones~\citep{brockwell2009Time,hamilton1994Time}.
+Despite this exciting progress, current time series forecasting methods often make the implicit assumption that the distribution of future observations conditioned on the input and past observations is time-invariant.
+In real-world applications this assumption can be violated, which poses serious practical challenges to a model's robustness and predictive power.
+The statistics literature studies several related concepts of (non-)stationarity for time series, with weak and strong stationarity being most widely used~\citep{hamilton1994Time,brockwell2009Time}.
 Common to these variants of (non-)stationarity is that they are defined in terms of a stochastic process' joint or marginal distribution.
-For example, given a discrete time series $\{y_t \in \Real \}_{t\in\Int}$ and any subset of time points $\{t_1, t_2, \ldots, t_k\}$, we call the time series \emph{strongly stationary} if $\forall \tau \in \Int : \p(y_{t_1}, y_{t_2}, \ldots, y_{t_k}) = \p(y_{t_1+\tau}, y_{t_2+\tau}, \ldots, y_{t_k+\tau})$.
+For example, given a univariate time series $\{y_t \in \Real \}_{t\in\Int}$ and any subset of time points $\{t_1, t_2, \ldots, t_k\}$, the time series is \emph{strongly stationary} if $\forall \tau \in \Int : \p(y_{t_1}, y_{t_2}, \ldots, y_{t_k}) = \p(y_{t_1+\tau}, y_{t_2+\tau}, \ldots, y_{t_k+\tau})$.